 What Will the IRS Do If I Ignore My LT11 Notice and Don’t Pay My Full Tax Debt?

 If you ignore your LT11 notice and do not pay your full tax debt, the IRS will levy your assets, place liens on your personal property, or garnish your wages — or any combination of the three.
 This will create a bigger and more expensive tax problem than the one you currently have, so it is important to avoid it by taking the LT11 notice seriously.

 What Should I Do If I Don’t Have Money to Pay the Balance Due in My LT11 Notice?

-If you do not have the money to pay your balance due in the LT11 notice, you have a few different tax debt relief options.
+If you do not have the money to pay your balance due in the LT11 notice, you have a few different tax relief services options to help with back taxes.
 If you are facing a serious financial hardship, you might qualify for an Offer in Compromise (OIC), which allows you to pay off your tax debt for less than the total amount you owe the IRS.
 Even if you do not qualify for an OIC, the IRS offers payment plans/installment agreements, where you make monthly payments to settle your tax debt.
 There’s even Currently Not Collectible status to temporarily delay collections if you are unable to make any payments.

 Questions about these options?
 Schedule a free evaluation.

 If you believe the IRS is wrong about your tax debt, you can appeal an LT11 notice, but you must begin the process before the LT11 notice due date passes.
 To do so, call the toll-free number listed in the top right corner of the LT11 to reach an IRS representative who can help you request a Collection Due Process hearing.
 This is also known as a CDP hearing.